 Stevens Institute of Technology’s 30-credit hour, 100 percent online M.Eng. in Engineering Management is a degree for mid-level engineers who want to move into leadership or management roles to affect consequential change in their organizations.
 The Supply Chain and Logistics Management concentration gives master’s degree candidates the tools to leverage advanced techniques and analysis to drive decision-making related to supply chain management; identify key drivers of supply chain sustainability such as inventory, transportation, information and facilities; and apply leading engineering technology and management techniques to make supply chains more sustainable.
 Students also learn how to act as a bridge between technology and business stakeholders while managing external relationships to drive success in SCM sustainability initiatives.

-Taught by Stevens’ world-class educators and groundbreaking researchers, the Master of Engineering in Engineering Management is an interdisciplinary, cross-industry degree because it has to be.
+Taught by Stevens’ world-class educators and groundbreaking researchers, the Master of Engineering in Engineering Management with a focus on supply chain management is an interdisciplinary, cross-industry degree because it has to be.
 Engineering leaders need both a deep understanding of the technology involved in engineering projects and the management processes through which organizations utilize technology.
 Fostering sustainability in supply chains requires an amalgamation of management, operations and engineering competencies — all of which students hone in a flexible, online program that takes, on average, one and a half years to complete.